-Mineralisation envelopes were constructed on south-west to north-east sections parallel to drilling fences, using a nominal 0.2 to 0.3 g/t Au mineralisation boundary on the raw grade data to define the edges of the mineralised zones.
+Mineralisation envelopes were constructed on south-west to north-east sections parallel to drilling fences, using a nominal 0.2 g/t Au mineralisation boundary on the raw grade data to define the edges of the mineralised zones.
 Strings were snapped to drillholes and used for developing wireframes of the mineralisation for the Apollo Hill, Southern Apollo Hill Corridor (including gold mineralisation in Ra Dolerite) and Apollo Hill Hanging-wall mineralised zones.
-Further refinement of internal dilution within the mineralisation envelopes used conditional indicator kriging (CIK) on 5mE x 12.5mN x 5mRL blocks to probabilistically define coherent zones of mineralisation and internal dilution.
+Further refinement of internal dilution within the mineralisation envelopes used conditional indicator kriging (CIK) on 5 m (X) by 12.5 m (Y) by 5 m (RL) blocks to probabilistically define coherent zones of mineralisation and internal dilution.
+Dynamic anisotropy was utilised in both the Main Lode and Hanging Wall domains to refine mineralisation trends within the model.